Licence to Kill poster

 Comparative Analysis

-Additional action films include The Ministry of Ungentlemanly Warfare, The Bad Guys and Lake Placid.
-For more John Glen analyses, see Christopher Columbus: The Discovery, A View to a Kill.
+Additional action films include The Bad Guys, Puss in Boots and Venom: The Last Dance.
+For more John Glen analyses, see Christopher Columbus: The Discovery, A View to a Kill and Octopussy.

 Plot Points by Act